mcpython4-coding/Documentation/mcpython/client/gui/ShiftContainer.md

     class ShiftContainer

-        container class holding information on which inventory parts can be shift-clicked
+        Container class holding information on which inventory parts can be shift-clicked
+        todo: is their no better way of doing this?
+        todo: maybe add more than two sides?

         function __init__(self)